mskilbride/mskilbride.github.io/README.md

 This readme is still under construction.

-This respository exists to serve as a play area for my experience with A-Frame and a resource to others.
+This repository exists to serve as a play area for my experience with A-Frame and a resource to others.
 In this respository are a few files dedicated for beginners as they demonstrate the basic outline and functionality of A-Frame.
 There is a folder containing files dedicated towards testing add-in JavaScript components such as the physics system, images, grabbable objects, and creating new geometric entities.
 POC_Examples hosts proof of concept scenes that show more advanced A-Frame components including environments, physics, player-intitated interactions, scene manipulation, and JavaScript events.

 This is all very much a beginners effort to learn and try to create something exciting.